sagedemage/SDL2_windows_setup/README.md

 # SDL2_window_setup
+Setup guide to install SDL2 on Windows with Visual Studio.

 ## 1. Download the SDL and SDL_mixer Development Libaries
 1. Go to this page to download the lastest SDL and SDL_mixer VC++ development libaries: